A generalization of weight polynomials to matroids: Preliminaries

-Secondly, it is immediate from Hochster's formula that \emph{the Betti numbers associated to a ($\nn{N}$- or $\nnn{N}$-graded) minimal free resolution are unique}, in that any other minimal free resolution must have the same Betti numbers.
-Furthermore, it was found in \cite{Bjoe} that for a matroid $M$, the dimension of $H_{i}(M;\field{k})$ is in fact independent of $\field{k}$.
-Thus \emph{for matroids, the ($\nn{N}$- or $\nnn{N}$-graded) Betti numbers are not only unique, but independent of choice of field}.
-We shall therefore largely omit any reference to, or specifying of, a particular field $\field{k}$ -- throughout.
+It is established in \cite{Bjoe} that for a matroid $M$ the dimension of $H_{i}(M;\field{k})$ is in fact independent of $\field{k}$.
+Thus \emph{for matroids, the ($\nn$- or $\nnn$-graded) Betti numbers are not only unique, but independent of the choice of field}.
+We shall therefore omit referring to or specifying a particular field $\field{k}$ throughout.

 \begin{example}[Continuation of Ex.~\ref{RunEx}] Since $M(H)$ has set of circuits